Canine leishmaniasis: Prevention

 In areas where the known vector is a sandfly, deltamethrin collars worn by the dogs has been proven to be 86% effective.
 The sandfly is most active at dusk and dawn; keeping dogs indoors during those peak times will help minimize exposure.

 Unfortunately, there is no one answer for leishmaniasis prevention, nor will one vaccine cover multiple species.
 "Different virulence factors have been identified for distinct Leishmania species, and there are profound differences in the immune mechanisms that mediate susceptibility/resistance to infection and in the pathology associated with disease."

 In 2003, Fort Dodge Wyeth released the Leshmune vaccine in Brazil for L. donovani (also referred to as kala-azar in Brazil).
 Studies indicated up to 87% protection.
 Most common side effects from the vaccine have been noted as anorexia and local swelling.

 The president of the Brazil Regional Council of Veterinary Medicine, Marcia Villa, warned since vaccinated dogs develop antibodies, they can be difficult to distinguish from asymptomatic, infected dogs.

 Studies also indicate the Leshmune vaccine may be reliable in treating L. chagasi, and a possible treatment for dogs already infected with L. donovani.
+Vaccination and immunotherapy may also be a treatment for ongoing L. infantum infection in dogs.